opensearch-project/documentation-website/_ml-commons-plugin/tutorials/build-chatbot.md

    - Enable verbose mode: `"verbose": true`.
    - Call the Get Trace API: `GET _plugins/_ml/memory/message/your_message_id/traces`.

 - An LLM may hallucinate.
-It may choose a wrong tool to solve your problem, especially when you have configured many tools.
+It may choose the wrong tool to solve your problem, especially when you have configured many tools.
 To avoid hallucinations, try the following options:
    - Avoid configuring many tools in an agent.
-   - Provide a detailed tool description to clarify what the tool can do.
+   - Provide a detailed tool description clarifying what the tool can do.
    - Specify the tool to use in the LLM question, for example, `Can you use the PPLTool to query the opensearch_dashboards_sample_data_ecommerce index so it can calculate how many orders were placed last week?`.
    - Specify the tool to use when executing an agent.
-For example, specify to only use the `PPLTool` and `CatIndexTool` to process the current request.
+For example, specify that only `PPLTool` and `CatIndexTool` should be used to process the current request.

 Test the agent: